CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/VRFs/Virtual-Routing-and-Forwarding-VRF.md

 {{< /tab >}}
 {{< tab "vtysh Commands ">}}

-To show all VRFs learned by FRRouting from the kernel, run the `show vrf` command.
+To show all VRFs learned by FRR from the kernel, run the `show vrf` command.
 The table ID shows the corresponding routing table in the kernel.

 ```
 cumulus@switch:~$ sudo vtysh